azee-rajput/origami-state-manager/README.md

 ## **Comparison with Other Libraries**

-As of September 22, 2024:
+As of September 30, 2024:

-OSM stands out due to its minimal boilerplate and a build size of under **6kB**.
+OSM stands out due to its minimal boilerplate and a build size.
 A performance comparison project is included in the repository to benchmark OSM against popular state management libraries.

 ### **Running Performance Tests**